saibing/bingo/README.md

-Bingo only support go module, so you need install [Go 1.11 or above](https://golang.google.cn/dl/), to build and install the standalone `bingo` run
+Bingo only support go module, so you need install [Go 1.11 or above](https://golang.google.cn/dl/), to build and install the `bingo` run

 ```bash
 git clone https://github.com/saibing/bingo.git